Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Discussion

-Huber's $\epsilon$-contamination model allows a simultaneous joint study of robustness and efficiency of an estimator.
-This is our major reason to develop the theory of robust covariance matrix estimation under this framework.
-We illustrate the importance of this view by re-visiting the coordinate median studied in Section \ref{sec:location}.
-Without contamination, the coordinate median is a location estimator with minimax rate under Gaussian distribution.
+Huber's $\epsilon$-contamination model is very classical in robust statistics, and allows for a deeper investigation than the breakdown point alone.
+For example, it has been well studied how much bias an estimator wound suffer under the contamination model via the concept of maxbias in various models, including \cite{zuo2005depth}.
+In this paper, we demonstrate that Huber's $\epsilon$-contamination model allows a simultaneous joint study of robustness and rate of convergence of an estimator in the minimax sense.
+There are some important works that studied such properties of robust estimators under $\epsilon$-contamination model.
+We mention \cite{huber1965robust,huber1973minimax,buja1986huber} among others.
+However, such results in high-dimensional settings are rarely explored.
+This is our major reason to develop the minimax rate optimality theory of robust covariance matrix estimation under this framework.
+We illustrate the importance of this view by re-visiting the componentwise median studied in Section \ref{sec:location}.
+Without contamination, the componentwise median is a location estimator with minimax rate under Gaussian distribution.
 It is also robust because of its high breakdown point \citep{donoho1992breakdown}.
 However, Proposition \ref{pro:location cm} shows that its performance under the presence of contamination is not optimal.
-In contrast, Tukey's multivariate median shows its advantage over the coordinate median by obtaining optimality under the $\epsilon$-contamination model.
-This example suggests that the statistical efficiency and the robust property of an estimator should be studied together rather than separately.
+In contrast, Tukey's multivariate median shows its advantage over the componentwise median by obtaining optimality under the $\epsilon$-contamination model.
+This example suggests that the rate optimality and the robustness property of an estimator should be studied together rather than separately.

 Recently, Donoho and Montanari \citep{donoho2013high} have studied Huber's M-estimator under the $\epsilon$-contamination model in a regression setting where $p/n$ converges to a constant.
 They find a critical $\epsilon^*$ that determines the variance breakdown point.
 The setting of $\epsilon$-contamination model plays a critical role in their work to illustrate both efficiency and robustness of Huber's M-estimator in a unified way.